-These serrano have a luscious, smooth skin and have a cylindrical shape that tends to taper down at the end with the rounded tip.
+These serrano have luscious, smooth skin and have a cylindrical shape that tends to taper down at the end with the rounded tip.
 They look smaller and about half the size of jalapeños.

-One of the popular and common peppers in Mexico, that’s widely used in making authentic Mexican recipes like salsas and relishes.
+One of the most popular and common peppers in Mexico, that’s widely used in making authentic Mexican recipes like salsas and relishes.

 What are serrano peppers?

 These are medium-hot chili peppers, and native to Mexican mountain regions.
 In Spanish, the word ‘serrano’ refers to the mountains/highlands(the area they belong to).
 It is also a famous chili pepper commonly available in the grocery stores of the United States.

 The fully grown matured peppers are about 2 inches long and 1 inch thick and have an elongated cylindrical shape.

 The unripe peppers are green; while they mature, they may turn into yellow and orange colors, whereas the ripened peppers have vibrant red color and fruity flavors.